 Studies support that too much caffeine and alcohol, and excessive smoking, can increase the risk of developing bruxism.
 There may be a need for medical intervention to eliminate these causing factors.

-If you clench and grind your teeth, and experience the common symptoms mentioned above, then please contact the oral healthcare professionals at Arlington Dental dental clinic located in Toronto, ON, where new patients are always welcome.
+If you clench and grind your teeth, and experience the common symptoms mentioned above, then please contact the oral healthcare professionals at Arlington Dental dental clinic where new patients are always welcome.